carkopf/starter-hugo-academic/content/project/the-neuroscience-of-mental-content/index.md

   focal_point: Smart
   preview_only: false
 ---
 Can mental content be decoded from brain data?
+With the aid of machine learning, there is a good case to be made that it can.